Skip to content

 What grants are available for women-owned businesses in Washington State?

-Women-owned businesses in Washington State can explore grants from various sources, including federal, state, and private foundations.
-These businesses should consult the Washington State Department of Commerce and local women's business centers for targeted opportunities.
+Women-owned businesses can access grants from federal, state, and private foundation sources.
+Consult the Washington State Department of Commerce and local women's business centers for targeted opportunities.
+The Funding Resources from SmallBizHelpWA.com also lists programs prioritizing underrepresented business owners.

 How does the $10,000 grant program work for small businesses in Washington State?